ybxiang05/chinatown_stories_11ty/content/interviews/william-liu.md

 **W:** For me,

-## resilience is trying to put a positive spin on things.
-It’s easy to dwell in the past because there were so many great moments in the past.
+<blockquote>resilience is trying to put a positive spin on things.
+It’s easy to dwell in the past because there were so many great moments in the past.</blockquote>

 But with gentrification and everything else, you really need to push through and have a positiveoutlook.
 There are still businesses out here that thrive, and continue to thrive, like Kam Wai.
 We are trying our best to do well, even through the COVID-19 pandemic.
 I think really it’s just about trying your best to be positive throughout time.